 In your piece, you claim Superman’s personality can be summed up by calling it, “the personification of everything nice and that’s as far as his character development goes.”
 That’s about as simplistic an analysis as I’d expect from someone who clearly doesn’t care for Superman anyways.

 In what story, if any, is that true outside of the Golden Age of the 1930s-50s, when comics were only for kids?
-You speak this point as if it’s a “no-brainer,” yet you don’t provide any substantiation to illustrate where, or even if this is true.
-I think I’ve previously addressed where his link to humanity is, and again, you’re simply retreading your incorrect perception of Superman being little more than a paragon.
+You speak this point as if it’s a “no-brainer” and even a foregone conclusion, yet you don’t provide any substantiation to illustrate where, or even if this is true.
+I think I’ve previously addressed where his link to humanity is, and again, you’re simply retreading your incorrect perception of Superman being little more than an uncomplicated paragon.

-Again, while he is definitely a good and moral man, a central theme of many modern stories has been the struggle he undertakes in keeping people safe while still standing up to the responsibilities he has always placed upon himself because of his immense power and ability.
+Again, while he is definitely a good and moral man, a central theme of many modern Superman stories has been the struggle he undertakes in keeping people safe while still standing up to the responsibilities he has always placed upon himself because of his immense power and ability.
+He takes these duties on, because he knows he's probably the only person on the planet who can.

 2) “There Are No Stakes In Any Of His Battles”